Implement end-user recovery

 </Step>

-<Step title="Register the recovery credential with Dfns">
+<Step title="Register the recovery credential with DFNS">

 ```typescript title="Frontend - Include in registration request" theme={null}